Work Burnout: Recognising the Signs and Recovering

 Is burnout the same as depression?

-They share symptoms (fatigue, hopelessness, withdrawal) but have different causes.
-Burnout is specifically work-related and typically improves when work context changes.
-Depression affects all areas of life and requires clinical treatment regardless of work context.
-Both can co-exist.
+They share many symptoms — fatigue, hopelessness, withdrawal, concentration problems — but have different origins.
+Burnout is specifically tied to chronic work stress and typically improves when the work context changes or sufficient rest is taken.
+Depression affects all areas of life and requires clinical treatment regardless of what is happening at work.
+Importantly, long-term burnout can tip into clinical depression, which is why early intervention matters.
+Both can — and often do — co-exist.

 How long does it take to recover from burnout?

-Mild burnout: weeks to a few months with rest and boundary changes.
+Mild burnout: weeks to a few months with genuine rest and boundary changes.
 Moderate burnout: 3–6 months.
 Severe burnout can take 1–2 years and may require a career change or extended leave.
+Brain fog and emotional exhaustion are often the last symptoms to resolve — which is why many people return to full hours too soon and relapse.

 Can I prevent burnout?

 Yes.
-Regular monitoring of energy levels, clear work boundaries, adequate rest, meaningful social connection, and proactive stress management significantly reduce burnout risk.
+Regular monitoring of energy levels, clear work boundaries, adequate rest, nervous system regulation practices, meaningful social connection, and proactive stress management significantly reduce burnout risk.

 Should I take time off work for burnout?